GenericPirate/tmux/Contributing.md

     forward to the menu code?) or a way to have multiple overlays.

   - `-e` flag to set environment for popup and `-c` for working directory.

-  - Ability to set background and foreground colour for popups and menus, both with OSC and arguments to display-popup and display-menu.
-This may mean moving it from pane to screen (how will that affect panes when for example they enter copy mode?).

   - A way to convert a popup into a pane (needs menu first I think).